 The first step in filing a contested divorce is to fill out the paperwork and file it with your local Clerk of Court.
 Next will be a hearing about 30 days after the date of your filing.

-Divorce Filing Fees in North Carolina
+Final Word: How to File for Divorce in North Carolina